 The following table reflects the amounts Mr. Coats, Mr. Wade, Dr. Lapuerta, Dr. Main and Dr. Zambrowicz would have been entitled to receive if the foregoing termination or change-in-control events had occurred on December 31, 2014.
+Dr. Zambrowicz is not entitled to receive any such amounts in connection with his resignation in February 2015.
 The table also reflects the amounts Dr. Sands is entitled to receive as a result of the termination of his employment in July 2014.
 The table does not take into account any taxes that may have been payable in connection with any of those payments: